 Lawrence Oates is shown on the village sign - famous for his sacrifice during Scott's Journey to the South Pole in 1912.
 In 1913 his brother officers erected a memorial to him in the parish church of St Mary the Virgin in Gestingthorpe, Essex.
 The church is opposite his family home of Gestingthorpe Hall.

 The Church (St. Mary,) is a good brick building, with a nave, south aisle, and chancel, and an embattled tower, containing six bells.
 Over the altar is a fine picture of Christ rising from the Tomb, and on either side are paintings of Moses and Aaron.
 A mural monument, on the south side of the chancel, has, in a niche, the kneeling effigy of Capt.
 John Sparrow, who died in 1626.

+Bulmer bricks are hand made, using traditional methods of making and drying and are fired in a coal burning, down draught kiln.
+The London clay is dug from a local claypit worked since Tudor times.
+Bricks are custom made to match the requirements of many historical building restoration projects.
 Hand cut brickwork has a tradition almost as old as brick making itself.
 The skills and techniques are similar to stonemasonry except clay blocks are much softer.
-The Red Rubber blocks are rubbed or sanded and mechanically sawn to a rectangular 'ashlar' shape.
+The red rubber blocks are rubbed or sanded and mechanically sawn to a rectangular 'ashlar' shape.
 This cut block is then placed between two identical timber templates cut accurately to the profile required.